TessHuelskamp/sticky/README.md

 ## Vim
   * `f`_CHAR_ brings you forward to the next _CHAR_
     * Note that it *does* work with `d` to delete things.
+    * And also it only works on the current line

 ## Bash
 These are the basic string substitutions.
 These examples are based from